 The output, labeled A4 is special.
-It can be set by the user (See Section 5.9.6) to output several of the test functions accessible via the $\langle TST TST \rangle$ menu buttons.
+It can be set by the user (See Section 5.10.6) to output several of the test functions accessible through the TST TST> buttons of the units sample display.

 5.4.3.
 REPORTING RANGE MODES